moorepants/eme150a/content/pages/materials/prep-22.rst

 Preparation
 ===========

-- Read sections 6-7 through 6-10
+- Read sections 5-8 to 5-11

 Concepts
 ========

-- Fatigue strength
-- Endurance limit
-- Endurance limit modifying factors (Marin parameters)
+After this lesson you will be able to:

+- Utilize brittle failure theories to determine if a part fails.

 Upcoming Due Dates
 ==================

-- Project 2 Memo 3 for Static Failure is due on Friday, November 20th
+- The static failure memo is due Friday, November 18th.
-- Homework 7 is due Monday, November 23rd
+- Homework 7 is due Monday, November 21st.